distantsoil/Freshservice-Ticket-Modules/README.md

 # A WARNING
 This was something I created after I got frustrated at the lack of options in the Freshservice ticketing system web UI.
 Be warned that this is not really 'maintained', more that I'm going to update it when I feel it's useful.
 Be further warned that while I'm great with powershell I really am not great at Python, so this is vibe coded to hell and back.
 It was at least tested as far as I could test it in a real environment, and it does what I wanted it to do well enough.

+This was created as part of an experiment to research just how realistic it was to vibe code something.
+It is in no way meant to showcase my actual abilities because, well, duh, it's vibe coded by CoPilot and ChatGPT Codex (Mostly by the latter).

 # Freshservice Ticket Intelligence Toolkit

 > **Purpose:** empower IT managers to export, analyse, and curate Freshservice ticket metadata so that reporting categories remain accurate across macOS, Windows, and experimental PowerShell workflows.